Browallia, (amethyst flower, bush violet)is hardy to zone 8A otherwise use as an annual.

 How to grow Browallia

-Browallia is a delicate thought delightful annual with blue flowers.
+Browallia is a delicate delightful annual with blue flowers.
 Botanically speaking, it belongs to family Solanaceae, better known as the Nightshade family.

+To properly understand the conditions that a plant needs to survive you should always locate its origin and try to understand what conditions suit it when it grows in the wild.
 Barring a few highly altered hybrids, most plants originated in the wild in some region of the world.
-When subjected to natural conditions they have mechanisms that allow them to grow and propagate quite naturally.
+When subjected to natural conditions they have mechanisms that allow them to grow and propagate naturally.

 It can reach about one to one and a half feet in height and has oval shaped leaves that are about two inches long, and beautiful tubular blue flowers, each about half an inch in length, and half an inch wide at the mouth.